 There are thousands of languages in the world.
 Analysing and translating all those languages in an automated way, would break down language barriers.
 The predominant question the group tries to answer: How can we represent meaning of texts and how can that be exploited for applications?

-LTL positions itself in the research theme AI with clear links to Data Science and People, Science & Technology.
+LTL positions itself in the research theme AI with clear links to Data Science and People, Society & Technology.

 Tackling multimedia data with AI techniques.